Roblox/open-eval/README.md

 You'll need a Roblox account.
 If you don't have one, create a free account at [roblox.com](https://www.roblox.com).

 ### 2. OpenCloud API Key
-To interact with the OpenEval API, you need to create an OpenCloud API key:
+To interact with the OpenGameEval API, you need to create an OpenCloud API key:

 1. Navigate to [Creator Hub](https://create.roblox.com) and log in.
 Make sure you are viewing as user, not group.
 2. Go to **All tools** (or **OpenCloud**) > **API Keys**